watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![A screenshot of the Kubernetes management dashboard showing part of the deployment file.](media/Ex2-Task1.17.png)

-17. Save you changes and close the editor.
+17. Save your changes and close the editor.

     ![A screenshot of the code editor save and close actions.](media/Ex2-Task1.17.1.png)